Aldrazus/EventHub/README.md

 3. If the code was cloned straight from GitHub, run `flask db init`.
 4. Make sure the database is up to date by running `flask db migrate` and `flask db upgrade`.
 5. To run the Flask app, enter `flask run`.
+6. Enter `localhost:5000/login` into your favorite web browser to view the login page.
-6. Explore the features listed below.
+7. Explore the features listed below.

 Note: Test data was deliberately omitted from this application since any test data provided will not be indexed into Elasticsearch.
 This means that the test data would be unsearchable.
 Therefore, you must register your own users and create your own events.